SlyCreator/Seamless-CI-CD-for-EKS-Dockerized-App-Deployment-with-GitHub-Actions-ArgoCD-and-Terraform/README.md

 ## References

 Please refer to the original article for more detailed steps and explanations.
+Use this link to access the full [article](https://slycreator.medium.com/seamless-ci-cd-for-eks-dockerized-app-deployment-with-github-actions-argocd-and-terraform-c44f083b9ebb).

 **Please note that this is a brief summary of the article and might not include all the details.
 Always refer to the original article for complete information.**